-- WAN: Displays the MAC address and the public IP settings for the router. - LAN: Displays the MAC address and the private (local) IP settings for the router. - Wireless LAN: Displays the wireless MAC address and your wireless settings such as SSID and Channel. - LAN Computers: Displays computers and devices that are connected to the router via Ethernet and that are receiving an IP address assigned by the router (DHCP).
+WAN: Displays the MAC address and the public IP settings for the router.

+LAN: Displays the MAC address and the private (local) IP settings for the router.

+Wireless LAN: Displays the wireless MAC address and your wireless settings such as and that are receiving an IP address assigned by the router (DHCP).